TheTyee/bottom-lines/_cards/air_slideshow_management.md

 ---
 id: management
-title: "On Water Management"
+title: "Can’t Fix What We Don’t Measure"
-dek: "Decisions without data?
+dek: "On Water Management: Decisions without data?
 Priorities and budgets ‘need to be set.’"
 group: "measurement"
 card_number: 6
 next: great-lakes